elixir-europe/infectious-diseases-toolkit/showcase/ena-upload-toolbox.md

 <!--- Start with a graphical representation of the showcase, with a caption and an alternative text (alt).
 The graphical representation should be a diagram showing the different standards, tools, data sources that are used to tackle the challenge.
 The diagram should show how these different modules connect with one another  --->
 {% include image.html file="" caption="Figure 1. " alt="" %}

+ENA submission toolbox is comprised of three tools:

+* The ‘[ENA upload CLI](https://github.com/usegalaxy-eu/ena-upload-cli)’: a command line tool to register studies and samples and submit raw read data to the ENA.
+* The ‘[Galaxy ENA upload tool](https://github.com/galaxyproject/tools-iuc/tree/master/tools/ena_upload)’: a Galaxy wrapper of the above (1.) tool.
+* A Galaxy consensus submission tool: a wrapper of [ENA Webin-CLI](https://github.com/enasequence/webin-cli) (the only ENA tool that allows programmatic submission of consensus sequences for all sample types)

+THe Galaxy tools are shipped in a [Docker container]() which deploys a Galaxy instance containing a tool to clean human reads from the raw reads.

 ## Who is the SHOWCASE intended for?

 <!--- In this section you should provide a brief account of the target audience or intended users for the showcase --->
+People who want to submit RAW The tools are designed to be compatible with all ENA sample checklists which cover a brought spectrum within the data life sciences.
+Find out which sample checklist would apply to your submission on the [ENA website](https://www.ebi.ac.uk/ena/browser/checklists)

 ## What can you use the SHOWCASE for?